netdata/netdata/web/api/queries/stddev/README.md

 ## how to use

-Use it in alarms like this:
+Use it in alerts like this:

 ```
- alarm: my_alarm
+ alarm: my_alert
     on: my_chart
 lookup: stddev -1m unaligned of my_dimension
   warn: $this > 1000